The Marble Bust of John Ray (1627 - 1705).

-The piece mould marks are very visible - this bust appears to have been cast from the Trinity Marble.
+The piece mould marks are very visible - this bust appears to have been cast directly from the Wren Library, Trinity College Marble.

-It shows the extra detail on the collar which does not appear on the terracotta.
+It shows the extra detail of the fur on the lapel

 The Plaster Bust of John Ray.